lower scwabacher landing grand teton national park wyoming

 Grand Teton Is A Family Affair

-In recent years, the park has seen a massive influx in folks (like the Pattiz Family) who want to get a glimpse of this breathtaking destination.
+In recent years, the park has seen a massive influx in folks (like the Pattiz Family) who want to get a glimpse of this destination.
 Who can blame us!
 In 2016, all four of us managed to make the trek.
 It’s one amazing trip that I will certainly never forget.

 However, one question we’ve been getting asked more and more lately is “is it still worth it to visit Grand Teton despite the crowds?”